juthilo/run-jekyll-on-windows/4-wdm-gem.md

 gem 'wdm', '~> 0.1.0' if RbConfig::CONFIG['target_os'] =~ /mswin|mingw/i
 ~~~

+## Install working version of listen Gem

+Jekyll uses the listen Gem as a dependency for auto-regeneration.
+Some versions of listen do not work on Windows. [jekyll/jekyll-help#64](https://github.com/jekyll/jekyll-help/issues/64) has some information on versions that worked on Windows in the past.
+Please refer to the [Versions table](/#versions) to learn which versions of listen have been tested as part of this guide.

 ## May still not work

 - If you try to run `jekyll build --watch` or `jekyll serve` and the output directory already exists, Jekyll sometimes fails to build the site.
 If you encounter this problem, you can work around it by adding `--force_polling` to the end of your Jekyll command.
 See the discussion in [twbs/bootstrap#14746](https://github.com/twbs/bootstrap/pull/14746) and [jekyll/jekyll#2926](https://github.com/jekyll/jekyll/issues/2926) for more information.